 We drove the rest of the way into town without incident.
-We parked in the main square, and we saw other families with flashlights and walkie-talkies.
+We parked in the main square.
+Other families milled around with flashlights and walkie-talkies.

 “Mr. Parker,” said my father as he shook one of my teacher’s hands.

 We all got out of the car and trekked through the cobbled streets of downtown.
 We looked in every ally, dumpster, and shop, no sign of Ezra.
-We went into the local Radio Shack, and on the T.V.
-I saw the weather.
-There was a report of a Nor’easter coming in within the next day or two.
-It was going to be a harsh blizzard, and we were right in its path.
+We went into the local Radio Shack.
+The news on T.V. reported of a Nor’easter coming in within the next day or two.

-My heart dropped when I looked up and saw the beast once more.
+My heart dropped when the beast appeared in the shop.
 I could hear Ezra, and it snorted, leaving trails of icy fog.
 The room grew frigid.

 “You still can save him- “

-“Hellen, I need you to pay attention!” said my father.
+“Hellen, I need you to pay attention!” snapped my father.

-We walked to the alley where I saw Ezra last.
-There were footprints in the snow leading to the middle of the path.
+We walked to the alley where the Krampus took Ezra.
+Giant footprints in the snow lead to the middle of the path.
 Then there was nothing but clean snow.

 “This is where I last saw him, daddy.”My dad nodded toward a police agent that took more notes.